-Palada Payasam is a must try sweet delicacy, from Kerala, served during Festive Sadyas.
-In Kerala, the traditional Sadya during festivals and special occasions are incomplete without varieties of Payasams and Pradhaman.
-Sadya is an enormous vegetarian spread on Banana leaves, with a variety of thoran, koottukari, dal, Aviyal, Sambar, Pachadi, kalan, Papad, pickles, crisps etc.served with rice and with a selection of Payasams/Pradhaman/ Kheer as dessert.
+Palada Payasam is a must try sweet delicacy, from Kerala, served during Festivals like Onam or Vishu and special Occasions.
+In Kerala, the traditional Sadya during festivals like Onam and Vishu and special occasions are incomplete without varieties of Payasams and Pradhaman.
+Sadhya is an enormous vegetarian spread on Banana leaves, with a variety of thoran, Erissery, Parippu Curry, Aviyal, Sambar, Pachadi, kalan, Papad, pickles, crisps etc.served with rice and with a selection of Payasams/Pradhaman/ Kheer as dessert.
 Palada Payasam is made of Rice Ada or cooked rice flakes, milk and sugar, while Palada Pradhaman/Ada Pradhaman is made with Rice Ada, coconut milk and Jaggery.
-There are other types of Payasam like Paal Payasam, Parippu Payasam etc and Pradhaman made of lentils, Banana or Jack fruit which are also very delicious!!
+There are other types of Payasam like Paal Payasam, Parippu Payasam etc and Pradhaman made of lentils, Mathanga, Banana or Jack fruit which are also very delicious!!

 Palada Payasam is my favorite, although it requires super patience and is a very time consuming and meticulous job, unlike other Payasams.
 The result of this painstaking job is extremely rewarding and the sweet Palada Payasam, take your taste buds to another level.
 I have never tried making Ada at home, but use the ones available in the supermarket.
 Earlier the Ada pieces used to be thick and chewy, but now you get them very thin and soft.
 There are several brands available in the market these days.
 Usually the recipe is at the back of the packet, but somehow it always turn out terrible.
 Here is a modified better version for delicious Palada payasam.
 May your homes be filled with Sweetness, happiness, peace and prosperity, this Vishu!!